HayatsCodes/fullstackopen/README.md

 # FullStackOpen

-This repository contains my solutions and completed exercises for the [FullStackOpen](https://fullstackopen.com/) course offered by the University of Helsinki.
+This repository contains my solutions (Frontend) and completed exercises for the [FullStackOpen](https://fullstackopen.com/) course offered by the University of Helsinki.
 The course covers modern web development, including React, Redux, Node.js, Typescript, MongoDB, GraphQL, REST, PostgreSQL and much more.

 ## Table of Contents